 Create stunning designs through drawings, scale models and visuals

 You will learn how to successfully complete all aspects of design projects from initial site visits and client briefings through to final presentations.
 We will teach you studio and workshop based model-making skills using our laser cutting and 3D prototyping equipment.
-You'll be taught drawing and CAD visualisation techniques using AutoCAD, 3D Studio Max, Rhino and Photoshop, so that you can present your work with confidence.
+You'll be taught drawing and CAD visualisation techniques using AutoCAD, Rhino and Photoshop, so that you can present your work with confidence.

 Understand the theory as well as the practice of design

 We teach historical and contextual studies, giving you a knowledge of the relationship between design theory and practice.
 You'll also analyse the material qualities of spaces so that you can specify fixtures and fittings.

 Through group reviews of work and presentations to clients, you will develop your communication skills to a professional standard and learn to work as part of a design team.
 Developing as a multi-disciplinary designer with a diverse portfolio, you focus on a particular area of Interior and Spatial Design with your final major project in your third year of the course.

 BA (Hons) Interior and Spatial Design scored 100% overall satisfaction in the National Student Survey 2018.